dacely-cloud/toiljs/TYPESCRIPT_LAW.md

 /**
  * Import styles.
  */
-import { Transaction, processTransaction } from './transaction.js';
+import { Order, processOrder } from './order.js';
-import type { TransactionInput } from './input.js';
+import type { OrderLineItem } from './line-item.js';
 import * as crypto from './crypto.js';
 import DefaultClass from './default.js';